 - 1 baguette I like to make my own at home

-- Slice cherry tomatoes, cut fresh basil and fresh oregano into small ribbons.
+- Slice cherry tomatoes into small pieces, cut fresh basil and fresh oregano into small ribbons.
 Mix together in a small bowl.

 - Add salt and 15 ml (1 tbsp) of olive oil.
 Mix again.